12 Years Of Disruption: A WikiLeaks Timeline

 September: WikiLeaks starts posting the first of what it says are 650,000 leaked critical documents from surveillance contractors working in a Russia ruled by President Vladimir Putin.

-October: CIA Director Mike Pompeo says the U.S. is "working to take down" WikiLeaks , which he calls "an enormous threat."
+October: CIA Director Mike Pompeo says the U.S. is "working to take down" WikiLeaks, which he calls "an enormous threat."

 December: Assange is granted Ecuadorian citizenship.